tvdboom/ATOM/README.md

 	+ **filename: string, optional (default=None)**
 	Name of the file when saved.
 None to not save anything.<br><br>
 * **plot_feature_importance(show=20, figsize=None, filename=None)**
-Plots the feature importance scores.
+Plot the feature importance scores.
 Only works with tree based algorithms (Tree, Bag, ET, RF, AdaBoost, GBM, XGB, LGB and CatB).
 	+ **show: int, optional (default=20)**
 	Number of best features to show in the plot.
 None for all features.
 	+ **figsize: 2d-tuple, optional (default=None)**